 It is this location and its proximity to Northern Africa, the Mediterranean Sea, and Southern European nations, that gives rise to much confusion about the country’s continental identity.

-Looking at the demographics of Israel too, one is inclined to feel that the country is more closely aligned with Europe than with Asia.
-As of 2016, the country’s population is estimated to be about 8,192,463.
+Looking at the demographics of Israel too, one is inclined to feel that, culturally, the country is more closely aligned with Europe than with Asia.
+As of 2018, the country’s population is estimated to be about 8.883 million.
 English, Hebrew, Arabic, and Russian are the commonly spoken languages here.

-While Israel is geographically a part of the Asian continent, culturally it is closer to European nations and also is greatly influenced by African culture.
+While Israel is geographically a part of the Asian continent, culturally it is closer to European nations and is also greatly influenced by the African culture.